obayemi/rt/README.md

 * ???
 * pointers to static functions for factory
 * CUDA
-* cmake / configure / whatever multi platform shit
+* configure cmake for more platforms
 * bounding optimisations
 * find a better use of textures
 * check / fix rotations